37 Free Things to Do In Singapore: No. 9 Tells You Where to Get Free Meals

 10. Dance The Night Away

-Clarke Quay has several dance bars like Crazy Elephant and The Pump Room featuring live bands and no cover charge on weeknights.
+Clarke Quay has several dance bars like Highlander Bar and The Pump Room featuring live bands and no cover charge on weeknights.
 If you’re a lady, even better, as Wednesdays and Thursdays are usually Ladies Nights in Singapore, and you will get free entry and drinks practically anywhere you go.

 12. Gush Over the Merlion